-- (a) Sole voting and investment power - (b) Shared voting and investment power - (c) Sole voting and shared investment power - (4) The 851,693 includes 309,430 shares of Class B Common Stock are held subject to a Shareholder's Agreement among Daniel K. Frierson, his wife, their five children and respective family trusts, pursuant to which Daniel K. Frierson has been granted a proxy to vote such shares. - (5) Dimensional Fund Advisors, L.P. has reported beneficial ownership of an aggregate of 1,080,877 shares of Common Stock, as follows: 1,080,877 shares of Common Stock, for which it has sole voting power, and 1,080,877 shares of Common Stock for which it has sole dispositive power.
-The reported information is based upon the Schedule 13G filed by Dimensional Fund Advisors, L.P. with the Securities and Exchange Commission on February 9, 2016. - (6) Hodges Capital Holdings, Inc., First Dallas Securities, Inc., Hodges Capital Management, Inc., Hodges Fund, Hodges Pure Contrarian Fund, and Hodges Small Intrinsic Value Fund has reported beneficial ownership of an aggregate of 1,963,345 shares of Common Stock.
-Hodges Capital Holdings, Inc. reports having shared voting power of 1,658,780 and 1,963,345 shared dispositive power.
-First Dallas Securities reports having 46,000 shared dispositive power.
-Hodges Capital Management, Inc. reports having shared voting power of 1,625,000 and 1,883,565 shared dispositive power.
-Hodges Fund reports having shared voting power of 1,300,000 and 1,300,000 shared dispositive power.
-Hodges Pure Contrarian Fund reports having shared voting power of 50,000 and 50,000 shared dispositive power.
-Hodges Small Intrinsic Value Fund reports having shared voting power of 275,000 shared dispositive power.
-The reported information is based upon the Schedule 13G filed by Hodges Capital Holdings, Inc. with the Securities and Exchange Commission on February 12, 2016. - (7) Royce & Associates LLC has reported beneficial ownership of 1,511,889 shares of Common Stock for which it has sole dispositive power and sole voting power.
-The reported information is based upon the Schedule 13G filed by Royce & Associates LLC with the Securities and Exchange Commission on January 12, 2016. - (8) Robert E. Shaw has reported the beneficial ownership of an aggregate of 1,275,000 shares of Common Stock for which he has 1,275,000 shared voting power and 1,275,000 shared dispositive power.
-The reported information is based upon the 13G filed by Mr. Shaw with the Securities and Exchange Commission on February 4, 2016. - (9) T. Rowe Price Associates, Inc. and T. Rowe Price Small-Cap Value Fund, Inc. have reported beneficial ownership of an aggregate of 1,461,520 shares of Common Stock.
-T. Rowe Price Associates, Inc. reports having sole dispositive power for all 1,461,520 shares and sole voting power for 171,120 of such shares, while T. Rowe Price Small-Cap Value Fund, Inc. reports sole voting power for 1,271,700 shares.
-The reported information is based upon the Schedule 13G filed jointly by T. Rowe Price Associates, Inc. and T. Rowe Price Small-Cap Value Fund, Inc. with the Securities and Exchange Commission on February 16, 2016. - (10) Wells Fargo & Company has reported the beneficial ownership of an aggregate of 1,294,149 shares of Common Stock, on behalf the following subsidiaries: Wells Capital Management Incorporated, Wells Fargo Advisors, LLC, Wells Fargo Funds Management, LLC, and Wells Fargo Bank, National Association.
-It has reported sole power to vote 9,002 shares and sole power to dispose of 9,002 of such shares and 1,182,215 shares of Common Stock for which it has shared voting power.
-The reported information is based on a Form 13G filed on January 13, 2016.
+- (a) Sole voting and investment power - (b) Shared voting and investment power - (c) Sole voting and shared investment power - (4) The 836,669 includes 388,971 shares of Class B Common Stock held subject to a Shareholder's Agreement among Daniel K. Frierson, his wife, two of their five children (including D. Kennedy Frierson, Jr., his son) and certain family trusts which hold Class B Common Stock, pursuant to which Daniel K. Frierson has been granted a proxy to vote such shares.
+The Shareholder's Agreement relates only to shares of Class B Common Stock held by each of the parties to the agreement.
+Pursuant to the agreement Daniel K. Frierson is granted a proxy to vote such shares of Class B Common Stock so long as they remain subject to the agreement.
+The Class B Common Stock is convertible on a share for share basis in to shares of Common Stock; however, upon conversion such shares are no longer subject to the agreement.
+Nevertheless, the parties to the agreement may be deemed to be members of a "group" for purposes of Section 13(d) of the act and for purposes of reporting beneficial ownership of the Common Stock of The Dixie Group, Inc., and accordingly Daniel K. Frierson, and the other parties to the agreement have jointly filed a report on Schedule 13(d) reporting beneficial ownership of the Common Stock which they own. - (5) Dimensional Fund Advisors, L.P. has reported beneficial ownership of an aggregate of 881,902 shares of Common Stock, as follows: 862,415 shares of Common Stock, for which it has sole voting power, and 881,902 shares of Common Stock for which it has sole dispositive power.
+The reported information is based upon the Schedule 13G filed by Dimensional Fund Advisors, L.P. with the Securities and Exchange Commission on February 12, 2020. - (6) Hodges Capital Holdings, Inc. Craig Hodges, Hodges Capital Management, Inc., Hodges Fund, and Hodges Small Intrinsic Value Fund has reported beneficial ownership of an aggregate of 1,722,415 shares of Common Stock.
+Hodges Capital Holdings, Inc. reports having shared voting power of 1,344,765 and 1,722,415 shared dispositive power.
+The reported information is based upon the Schedule 13G filed by Hodges Capital Holdings, Inc. with the Securities and Exchange Commission on February 5, 2020. - (7) Robert E. Shaw has reported the beneficial ownership of an aggregate of 1,125,000 shares of Common Stock for which he has 1,125,000 shared voting power and 1,125,000 shared dispositive power.
+The reported information is based upon the Schedule 13G filed by Mr. Shaw with the Securities and Exchange Commission on February 14, 2020. - (8) Terry Ledbetter, Jr. has reported the beneficial ownership of an aggregate of 1,054,237 shares of Common Stock for which he has 673,470 shared voting power and 1,054,237 shared dispositive power.
+The reported information is based upon the Schedule 13G filed by Kopion Asset Management, LLC and Mr. Ledbetter, founder and manager of Kopion Asset Management, LLC, with the Securities and Exchange Commission on February 10, 2020. - (9) Jeffrey L. Gendell. has reported the beneficial ownership of an aggregate of 880,113 shares of Common Stock for which he has 880,113 shared voting power and 880,113 shared dispositive power.
+The reported information is based upon the Schedule 13G filed by Tontine Asset Associates, LLC and Mr. Gendell, managing member of Tontine Asset Associates, LLC, with the Securities and Exchange Commission on January 3, 2020.